Six reasons multi-site customers move off pure-NVR setups.

 NVR (Network Video Recorder): records IP cameras at one site.
 Examples: Hikvision DS-7600 series (Chinese), Dahua NVR4000 series (Chinese), Uniview NVR301 (Chinese), Avigilon HD NVR (Canadian, Motorola Solutions American), Bosch DIVAR IP (German, now Triton/Keenfinity), Milestone Husky X2/X8 (Danish, Canon).

 VSaaS (Video Surveillance as a Service): cloud-managed CCTV across many sites.
-The recording lives in the vendor's cloud (Verkada American, Rhombus American), at the edge plus the cloud (TetherX UK + AU via TetherBox, Eagle Eye Networks American via Bridge), or in an existing on-site NVR that an adapter pushes to the cloud (Videoloft British, Camcloud Canadian).
+The recording lives in the vendor's cloud (Verkada American, Rhombus American), at the edge plus the cloud (TetherX UK + AU via TetherBox, Eagle Eye / Brivo American via Bridge, Videoloft British via Cloud Adapter), or in an existing on-site NVR that an adapter pushes to the cloud (Camcloud Canadian).

 Two real reasons.
-Bandwidth: 30 cameras at 4MP each is roughly 60-120 Mbps continuous upload.
+Bandwidth: 30 cameras at 4MP each uses roughly 60-120 Mbps of continuous upload.
 Many sites don't have it.
-Retention cost: storing 90 days of 4MP continuous video for 30 cameras in someone else's cloud is materially more expensive than on a $1,500 NVR with $300 of disks.
+Storage cost: keeping 90 days of 4MP continuous video for 30 cameras in someone else's cloud is materially more expensive than on a $1,500 NVR with $300 of disks.

-Note that evidence chain of custody is actually a cloud strength, not an NVR one: local NVR footage can be edited, deleted or replaced on the recorder; TetherX generates a SHA-1 checksum for every minute of recording at the time it is written, so any later tamper is detectable on export.
-A "local recorder hash" only proves the file matches the local recorder - which is the device the attacker controls.
+One thing buyers get wrong: chain of custody is actually a cloud strength, not an NVR one.
+Footage on a local NVR can be edited, deleted or replaced on the recorder itself; TetherX generates a SHA-1 checksum (a tamper-detection fingerprint) for every minute of recording at the time it's written, so any later edit is detectable on export.
+A "local recorder hash" only proves the file matches the local recorder - which is the device an attacker would control.

-The 2026 answer for most sites is hybrid: a small on-site appliance (TetherBox, Eagle Eye Bridge, Milestone Husky) records locally for bandwidth and retention efficiency, while the cloud provides the tamper-evident hash, audit trail and time-bound sharing the local recorder cannot.
+The common-sense 2026 fit for many sites is hybrid: a small on-site box (TetherBox, Eagle Eye Bridge, Milestone Husky) records locally for bandwidth and storage efficiency, while the cloud provides the tamper-evident hash, audit trail and time-bound sharing the local recorder can't.

 Bad.
-In January 2023 IPVM disclosed 12 CVEs in Dahua DSS affecting ~3,100 internet-exposed servers.
-Hikvision's iVMS-4200 had a long history of plain-text passwords in dealer comms.
-Hik-Connect (the Hikvision remote-access cloud) is treated as a botnet recruitment risk by some integrators.
-Every NVR that needs remote access requires port-forwarding through the firewall - the exact configuration ransomware attackers exploit.
+In January 2023 the trade publication IPVM disclosed 12 CVEs (Common Vulnerabilities and Exposures - the public security-bug catalogue) in Dahua DSS, affecting around 3,100 Internet-exposed servers.
+Hikvision's iVMS-4200 has a long history of plain-text passwords in dealer communications.
+Hik-Connect (the Hikvision remote-access cloud) is treated as a botnet recruitment risk by some installers.
+Every NVR that needs remote access requires an inbound port through the firewall - the exact configuration ransomware attackers look for.

-Verbatim 2025 integrator quote in the IPVM 120-integrator survey: "EagleEye cloud because a major client had a ransomware attack and their corporate IT dept mandated a no open port policy.
+One installer in IPVM's 2025 survey of 120 installers put it like this: "EagleEye cloud because a major client had a ransomware attack and their corporate IT dept mandated a no open port policy.
 Cloud was the solution to meet this requirement."
-Same conversation forces every NVR-to-VSaaS migration.
+That same conversation drives nearly every NVR-to-cloud migration.

-Pure cloud VSaaS (Verkada American, Rhombus American): $99-1,799/cam/year licence (depending on tier) + camera hardware.
-At 16 cameras over 5 years that is materially more than the NVR even before storage tiers.
+Pure cloud VSaaS (Verkada and Rhombus, both American): $99-1,799/cam/year licence depending on tier, plus the camera hardware.
+At 16 cameras over 5 years that's materially more than the NVR even before storage tier upgrades.

-Hybrid VSaaS (TetherX with TetherBox, Eagle Eye Bridge): annual platform subscription priced by channel count, TetherBox at each site for local resilience, cloud only for what needs it.
-Usually beats both pure cloud at scale and pure NVR on operating cost beyond year 2 because the multi-site management overhead disappears.
+Hybrid VSaaS (TetherX with TetherBox, or Eagle Eye Bridge): annual subscription priced by channel count (from £80/site/year), a TetherBox at each site for local resilience, the cloud only for what needs it.
+Usually beats both pure cloud at scale and pure NVR on running cost from year 2 onwards because the multi-site management overhead disappears.

-Yes, in two ways.
+Yes, two ways.
 Cloud adapter (Videoloft British, Camcloud Canadian) pushes streams from an existing recorder up to AWS.
 Cheapest retrofit.
-Inherits any limitations of the underlying NVR.
-Hybrid VSaaS overlay (TetherX with TetherBox alongside the NVR) takes the cameras under TetherX management while the NVR keeps recording locally as backup.
-Same cameras, two recording paths, single multi-site cloud dashboard.
+Inherits whatever limitations the underlying NVR has.
+Hybrid VSaaS overlay (TetherX with TetherBox alongside the NVR) takes the cameras under TetherX management while the NVR keeps recording locally as a backup.
+Same cameras, two recording paths, one multi-site cloud dashboard.

-Free Hikvision iVMS-4200, Dahua DSS Express and Uniview EZStation hit walls fast: Windows-only, single-brand, no real cloud, port-forwarding for remote view, ceiling around 64-256 cameras per server.
+The free Hikvision iVMS-4200, Dahua DSS Express and Uniview EZStation tools hit walls fast: Windows-only, single-brand, no real cloud, port-forwarding for remote view, a ceiling around 64-256 cameras per server.
 Most installers outgrow them by the second multi-site customer.
-TetherX is the channel-only path off them - keep the existing Hikvision / Dahua cameras at first, decommission the free desktop tool, manage everything through the cloud.
-See iVMS / DSS / EZStation alternative for the full migration plan and NDAA compliance and ringfencing for NDAA implications.
+TetherX is the installer-channel path off them - keep the existing Hikvision and Dahua cameras at first, retire the free desktop tool, manage everything through the cloud.
+See iVMS / DSS / EZStation alternative for the full migration plan and NDAA compliance and ringfencing for the NDAA implications.

 Yes.
 Cameras never touch the public Internet directly.
 The TetherBox is the only thing that talks to TetherX cloud, over an outbound-only encrypted tunnel.
 Two paths to the same architecture: TetherBox software on an existing server or PC already at the site, or a dedicated unit from the TetherBox range (compact in-vehicle and lamp-post models through to rackmount servers for sites recording hundreds of cameras with long local retention).